Earn While You Learn

 • In person patient care training using high fidelity mannequins and a 1:2 instructor to student ratio

-Phlebotomy Trainee - Learn more and apply
+Phlebotomy/Clinical Lab Assistant (CLA) Trainee - Learn more and apply

-Next hire date: June 2024
+Next hire date: February 2025

 What is a “Phlebotomist?”

-Is there a career path for Phlebotomist?
+Is there a career path for these laboratory support roles?

-For many the Phlebotomist role may be a long-term career path.
-For others it can be the first step as they continue their education to be become a Medical Lab Assistant, Medical Laboratory Technologist, or even a Medical Laboratory Scientist.
+For many, Phlebotomist and Specimen Management Technician role may be a long-term career path.
+For others it can be the first step as they continue their training and education to be become a Clinical Lab Assistant, Medical Lab Assistant, Medical Laboratory Technologist, or even a Medical Laboratory Scientist.
+Others find this introduction to healthcare leads them to careers in nursing, radiology technology, respiratory therapy, or other roles in the hospital setting.

 How does this work: